Big Rock, Iowa: History

 Big Rock was founded by Peter Goddard in 1855, named after a large rock in the area.

 For 113 years, one of the town's main businesses was Horstmann's General Store, a general store where area residents could purchase groceries, supplies and miscellaneous items.
-The store was notable for letting locals put items on a "tab", allowing community members to get grocery items without immediate pay as long as it was repaid in the future.
-Horstmann's was a victim of theft multiple times toward the end of its tenure, mostly having cigarettes stolen.
-The store closed in 2010 after its owner died.
+The store closed in 2010 after the owner died.
 The town at one time also had a railroad station, a lumber yard, a dance hall, and a tavern, all of which also have since closed.
 It is home to a local cemetery, with dates of death going back to the mid-1880s and earlier.
 The city used to be a shipping port for timber and wood, as well as distributed ice throughout the area via a small waterfall that was accessed in a wooded area away from the main highway that now runs through the middle of the town.
 This ice was brought across from the wooded area and then slid down a large hill to deliver to the town and the rail yard for distribution.

+The population was 97 in 1940.

 Big Rock was also home to two churches, one of which was torn down in the early 2000s.

-The city is the hometown of B.R.A., otherwise known as Big Rock Army, a semi-professional motor sports club run by a local family.

 The town still from time to time will get together for "Big Rock days", a celebration of the local community in front of the large rock in which the town is named after.

+Education

+It is in the Calamus-Wheatland Community School District.